Walesa, Poland's flawed hero, given redemption in film

 "I thought to myself, 'I'm old, what am I waiting for?
 I have to make a film about Walesa, this is my duty and no one else seems to be taking it on."

-Wajda is frail now and walks with a stick, but when he starts to recall his first meeting with the mustachioed Walesa, in the Gdansk shipyard some 30 years ago, he seems re-energized.
+Wajda is frail now and walks with a stick, but when he starts to recall his first meeting with the moustachioed Walesa, in the Gdansk shipyard some 30 years ago, he seems re-energised.

 He said he hoped his film would bring Walesa to audiences who were too young to remember his achievements.